-Disclaimer: Animals are unpredictable: you're on your own regarding safety; I assume no liability.
-Neither I nor anyone else can inform you of a way to release a pest from a live animal trap that is guaranteed to be safe.
-As soon as you open a trap door, the captured animal could dart out and head straight for you, mad as hell over its imprisonment.
-I can only tell you how most live-trappers release the quarry.
+Disclaimer: Animals are unpredictable: You're on your own regarding safety; this reviewer assumes no liability.
+Neither he nor anyone else can inform you of a way to release a pest from a live animal trap that is guaranteed to be safe.
+As soon as you open a trap door, the captured animal could dart out and head straight for you, mad as hell over its imprisonment (even though, in most cases, the victim is more scared of you than you are of it).
+The reviewer can only tell you how most live-trappers release the quarry.
 They typically:

-- Raise the bar that secures one of the doors on the trap.
+- Raise the latch that secures one of the doors on the trap.